Xunnamius/cli-utils/docs/src/type-aliases/ConfigurationHooks.md

 have been executed, and should apply any final configurations to the programs that constitute the command line interface.

-All commands and sub-commands known to Black Flag are available in the [ExecutionContext.commands](ExecutionContext.md#commands) map, which can be accessed from the `context` parameter or from the [Arguments](Arguments.md) object returned by `Program::parseAsync` etc.
+All commands and subcommands known to Black Flag are available in the [ExecutionContext.commands](ExecutionContext.md#commands) map, which can be accessed from the `context` parameter or from the [Arguments](Arguments.md) object returned by `Program::parseAsync` etc.